 Blueberry Buttermilk Muffins

-These Blueberry Buttermilk Muffins have a tender, moist, and slightly tangy crumb with pops of fresh blueberries and they’re topped with coarse sugar for an added crunch and sweetness.
+These Blueberry Buttermilk Muffins have a tender, moist, and slightly tangy crumb with pops of fresh blueberries.
+They’re also topped with coarse sugar for a bakery-style finish!

 Step 1: